 We keep full Early Years’ profiles which are shared with parents at parents’ evenings or at any other time by request.
 These log details of what the child is able to do and form an ongoing record of pupil progress.
 Pupils also keep a ‘special book’ which records photographs and evidence of work that children have completed, this comes home at the end of the academic year.

 Children are provided with either milk or orange juice at morning playtime.
-They bring their own healthy snacks from home.
+They bring their own healthy snacks and a water bottle from home.

-The uniform list is available with approximate costings.
-Purchased new from Schoolwear Solutions, our uniform suppliers the full uniform will cost somewhere between £150 and £300.
-However many parents will take advantage of our Friends of Hollygirt second hand uniform shop for some items which offers fantastic value for money, especially when children are growing quickly.
+The uniform list is available on our website.
+Purchased new from Schoolwear Solutions, our uniform suppliers, the full uniform will cost somewhere between £250 and £350.
+However many parents will take advantage of our Friends of Hollygirt Second Hand Uniform Shop for some items which offers fantastic value for money, especially when children are growing quickly.

 After this we look at whether they are emotionally and socially able to function for a full day around other children.
 For entry at this age we do not have any academic expectations.

 Yes.
 We take children from the age of three providing they are out of nappies/trainer pants; can do their own toileting; can feed themselves; and can follow basic instructions.